ArtScienceLab/M4L_Toolbox/README.md

 # MaxPatchCollection
-Usefull Max-patches for use with or alongside Ableton
+Usefull Max-patches for use with or alongside Ableton.

+File-names are self-explanatory.